Getting started with Arduino Cloud for Business

 The Arduino Cloud for Business plan allows you to create and manage one Shared Space and one Private Space.
 If you need additional Spaces, you have to purchase a new Arduino Cloud plan.
 Check the available plans here.

-There you will find the complete list of all members who have access to your Shared Space, as well as the current role of each member.
+There you will find the complete list of all members who have access to your Shared Space, as well as the role of each member.

 There are multiple role types in Arduino Cloud for Business to allow the admin to have full control of the rights/permissions each user has in the Shared Space.
 In this way, the admin can set up Role-Based-Access-Control (RBAC) by assigning profiles and sharing with any number of users.